kquiet/auto-browser/README.md

 ## Q&A
 1. How to use firefox as the browser instead of chrome?
 => You can use other [constructor](https://kquiet.github.io/auto-browser/org/kquiet/browser/BasicActionRunner.html)
-of `BasicActionRuner` to specify browser type.
+of `BasicActionRunner` to specify browser type.

 2. How to perform conditional browser actions in a script?
 => You can use the [prepareIfThenElse()](https://kquiet.github.io/auto-browser/org/kquiet/browser/ActionComposerBuilder.ActionSequenceBuilder.html#prepareIfThenElse-java.util.function.Function-)